codaamok/Get-CMUnusedSources/README.md

 Set the maximum number of log files you wish to keep.
 Default value is 5MB.
 Specify 0 for unlimited.

-### -ObjectExport
+### -ExportReturnObject

 Specify this option if you wish to export the PowerShell result object to an XML file.
+The XML file be saved to the same directory as this script with a name of `<scriptname>_<datetime>_result.xml`.
+It can easily be reimported using Import-Clixml cmdlet.

+### -ExportCMContentObjects

-The XML file be saved to the same directory as this script with a name of `<scriptname>_<datetime>.xml`.
+Specify this option if you wish to export all ConfigMgr content objects to an XML file.
+The XML file be saved to the same directory as this script with a name of `<scriptname>_<datetime>_cmobjects.xml`.
 It can easily be reimported using Import-Clixml cmdlet.

 ### -HtmlReport